rossanoventurini/qwt/README.md

 assert_eq!(qwt.get(2), Some(1));

 ```

+We can index any sequence over any [num::traits::Unsigned](https://docs.rs/num/latest/num/traits/trait.Unsigned.html) integers.
+As the space usage depends on the largest value in the sequence, it could be worth remapping the values to remove "holes".

 ## <a name="bib">Bibliography</a>
 1. Roberto Grossi, Ankur Gupta, and Jeffrey Scott Vitter. *High-order entropy-compressed text indexes.* In SODA, pages 841–850.
 ACM/SIAM, 2003.